kevinerh/Bitcoin-Pal/README.md

 ![banner](https://github.com/kevinerh/Bitcoin-Pal/blob/main/btc1.png)

-Key Features
+🌟 Key Features

-Real time Bitcoin Insights – Stay updated with the latest price, volume, and market cap data.
+⚡ Real time Bitcoin Insights – Stay updated with the latest price, volume, and market cap data.

-Market News Feed – See key Bitcoin news and events shaping the crypto market in one place.
+🗞️ Market News Feed – See key Bitcoin news and events shaping the crypto market in one place.

-Technical Indicator Guides – Learn how indicators like RSI, MACD, and ADX work, with clear bullish and bearish examples.
+📊 Technical Indicator Guides – Learn how indicators like RSI, MACD, and ADX work, with clear bullish and bearish examples.

-Top Crypto Movers – Track the most actively traded cryptocurrencies in the last 24 hours.
+🚀 Top Crypto Movers – Track the most actively traded cryptocurrencies in the last 24 hours.

-Exchange Tracker – View top Bitcoin exchanges with live trust scores and trading volumes.
+🏦 Exchange Tracker – View top Bitcoin exchanges with live trust scores and trading volumes.

-AI Chatbot Assistant – Get instant answers and personalized insights to deepen your understanding.
+🤖 AI Chatbot Assistant – Get instant answers and personalized insights to deepen your understanding.

-Technical Explanations – Understand the logic behind each indicator and learn how to correctly read and interpret their signals to make smarter trading decisions.
+🧠 Technical Explanations – Understand the logic behind each indicator and learn how to correctly read and interpret their signals to make smarter trading decisions.

-For All Levels – Designed for beginners but valuable for learners and traders at any stage.
+🎯 For All Levels – Designed for beginners but valuable for learners and traders at any stage.

+📥 Download

+Click this link To Download 👇